The Viking Warrior,

 Illustrated page of Beowulf slaying Grendel's Mother, 13th century AD

-Helmet from British archaeological site of the ship burial at Sutton Hoo in Suffolk, thought to resemble Norse warrior gear.
+Helmet from British archaeological site of the ship burial at Sutton Hoo in Suffolk, thought to resemble Viking warrior gear.

 Illustrated page of Beowulf, 11th century AD.
 A performer sings the opening lines of the poem while playing a lyre.